thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 {% include images-gallery.html imageCollection="custom-action-1" %}

-After saving the changes, you will see "trash" icons next to the entity names in the "Entities Table" widget.
+After saving the changes, you will see an action button next to the entity names in the "Entities Table" widget.
 Clicking on one of them will perform the action of deleting the corresponding object.

 {% include images-gallery.html imageCollection="custom-action-2" %}